SapienzaNLP/homonymy-wsd/README.md

 The new resource is stored in the *data/wn_homonyms.pkl* and *data/cluster2fine_map.json* files:

-- **wn_homonyms.pkl**: a Python dictionary where each key is a WordNet (lemma, PoS) pair, and each value contains the homonymy-based clustering of its possible WordNet senses (or meanings).
+- **wn_homonyms.pkl**: a Python dictionary where each key is a WordNet (lemma, PoS) pair, and each value contains the homonymy-based clustering of its possible WordNet senses (or meanings);
 - **cluster2fine_map.json**: a mapping from homonymy cluster identifiers to lists of WordNet synsets (with definitions) that form the clusters.

 For example, the following Python code snippet extracts the homonymy-based clustering of the WordNet senses for the **(list, VERB)** pair, as shown in Table 1 of the paper: